K-On!: Anime series

 A 13-episode anime adaptation directed by Naoko Yamada, written by Reiko Yoshida, and produced by Kyoto Animation aired between April 3 and June 26, 2009 on TBS in Japan.
 The episodes began airing on subsequent networks at later dates which include BS-TBS, MBS, and CBC.
 The TBS airings are in 4:3 ratio, and the series began airing in widescreen on BS-TBS on April 25, 2009.
-Seven BD/DVD compilation volumes were released by Pony Canyon between July 29, 2009, and January 20, 2010.
-An additional original video animation (OVA) episode was released with the final BD/DVD volumes on January 20, 2010.
-The BD/DVD volumes contained extra short anime titled Ura-On!.
+Seven Blu-ray/DVD compilation volumes were released by Pony Canyon between July 29, 2009, and January 20, 2010.
+An additional original video animation (OVA) episode was released with the final Blu-ray/DVD volumes on January 20, 2010.
+The Blu-ray/DVD volumes contained extra short anime titled Ura-On!.

 The series later began airing on Japan's Disney Channel from April 2011.
 Animax has aired the anime in Hong Kong, Thailand, and Taiwan.
 Both an English-subtitled and English-dubbed version by Red Angel Media began airing on March 16, 2010, on Animax Asia.
-At their industry panel at Anime Expo 2010, anime distributor Bandai Entertainment announced that they have acquired K-On! for a DVD and Blu-ray Disc release, with Bang Zoom!
+At their industry panel at Anime Expo 2010, anime distributor Bandai Entertainment announced that they have acquired K-On! for a DVD and Blu-ray release, with Bang Zoom!
 Entertainment producing an English dub for the show.
 The series was released over four volumes in standard and limited editions for each format starting on April 26, 2011.
 Bandai released the full first season on DVD under their "Anime Legends" line on February 7, 2012.
 Manga Entertainment released the series in the UK in individual DVD volumes during 2011, and in a complete DVD of the first season on April 30, 2012.
-A planned BD box set release in 2012 was cancelled.
+A planned Blu-ray box set release in 2012 was cancelled.
 Sentai Filmworks has licensed the first season and re-released the series on DVD on September 23, 2014.
 Sentai also re-released the series on Blu-ray on September 1, 2015.

 It was displayed on screen at the Let's Go live concert in Yokohama, Japan on December 30, 2009, that a second season would be produced.
 The second season, titled K-On!! (with two exclamation marks), aired with 26 episodes on TBS in Japan between April 7 and September 28, 2010.
-An additional OVA episode was released with the final BD/DVD volumes on March 16, 2011.
-As with the first season, the BD/DVD volumes contained extra short anime titled Ura-On!!.
+An additional OVA episode was released with the final Blu-ray/DVD volumes on March 16, 2011.
+As with the first season, the Blu-ray/DVD volumes contained extra short anime titled Ura-On!!.
 This season has also aired on Animax Asia starting October 20, 2010.
 Sentai Filmworks licensed the second season and released the series on DVD and Blu-ray in two boxsets released on June 19, 2012, and August 28, 2012 respectively.
 The original English dub cast reprised their roles for this season.

 The anime was broadcast on ABC Me in Australia, with episodes being hosted on ABC iview.

 Netflix licensed the series and movie in the United States and Canada between November 2019 and November 2021.